Paulson's fund posts another poor month

 As November performance numbers roll in it is clear John Paulson will go down as the hedge fund industry's biggest and best-known loser in 2011.

-Despite notching some gains in October as the market rallied, his fund Paulson & Co was down again across the board in November.
+Despite notching some gains in October as the market rallied, his fund Paulson & Co was down again in several funds last month.

 John Paulson's main Advantage Fund LP sank more than 3 percent in November, according to a person familiar with the numbers.
 Yearly losses for the fund are hovering at about 32 percent, making the one-time industry leader one of its current worst performers.